CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

     ![install-agents](../Images/installagents.png)

-    > **Note:** If the button is greyed out, then it's already set to **On** and agents are already installed in this case you can move on to the next step.
+    > **Note:** If the button is greyed out, then it's already set to **On** and agents are already installed.
+In this case you can move on to the next step.

     ![install-agents](../Images/installagents1.png)